almarklein/asgineer/docs/guide.rst

         path = request.path.split('/api/')[-1]
         return {'path', path}

-For the common task of serving assets, Asgish provides an easy way to this correct and fast, with :func:`.make_asset_handler`.
+For the common task of serving assets, Asgineer provides an easy way to this correct and fast, with :func:`.make_asset_handler`.

 Websockets